inveniosoftware/react-searchkit/docs/docs/components/search_bar.md

 `SearchBar` renders an input box for queries and a Search button.

-As default behaviour, the search can be triggered clicking on the button or pressing the `enter` keystroke.
+As default behavior, the search can be triggered clicking on the button or pressing the `enter` keystroke.

 ## Usage